colin-stubbs/README/README.md

 **What makes you grumpy?**

-CheckPoint products.

-Anything to do with having to achieve something in Office 365 applications.
-Actually it's probably just Microsoft products generally.

 Being interrupted while attempting to think thru a problem or getting something urgent done is the biggest issue that I'm aware of.

 There's probably more triggers, I would actually appreciate more feedback on what they are.